June 8 - July 20, 2024

 Summer in Brazil offers two housing options: a family homestay or an apartment shared with Brazilian university students.
 Students will be able to indicate their preferences during the registration process, though assignments will ultimately depend on enrollment and availability.

 Those who choose to stay in apartments will be placed in fully equipped and furnished apartments within a 15-minute walk from the campus.
-Generally, they will share a double-occupancy bedroom with one other program participant and the rest of the apartment’s common spaces with 2-4 Brazilian university students.
-Upon arrival, each one will receive a stipend with which to buy groceries used to prepare breakfasts in their home kitchen (NOTE: this stipend is intended to cover the cost of ingredients for homemade breakfasts, not to eat out every morning).
-Students choosing to live in an apartment will be required to pay a security deposit of approximately $100USD to be returned to them at the end of the program.
+Generally, they will share a double-occupancy bedroom with either another program participant or a Brazilian university student.
+They will share all other common spaces with 2-4 other program affiliates.
+Upon arrival, each one will receive a stipend with which to buy groceries used to prepare breakfasts in their home kitchen.
+(NOTE: This stipend is intended to cover the cost of ingredients for homemade breakfasts, not to eat out every morning.)
+Students who live in an apartment will be required to pay a security deposit to be returned to them at the end of the program.

 Other mandatory excursions will take students to learn from important historical and cultural sites around Sao Paulo.
 In the past, destinations have included the Museu Afro-Brazil, Museu de Arte Sao Paulo, Memorial da Resistencia, Avenida Paulista, and the Soccer Museum.
 Additionally, students will have the opportunity to explore together through optional organized activities such as a trip to the theatre, a hike up the Pedra Grande Trail, or a night of Karaoke.

 Tuition and fees include 6-7 Tulane credits.
-Housing and logistics fees cover expenses for room and board (if provided), in-country excursions, and group activities and celebrations, and some group meals.
-Program costs do not include travel to/from Brazil or personal expenses such as souvenirs, laundry, etc.
+Housing and logistics fees cover expenses for housing, breakfast or breakfast stipend, GeoBlue international medical insurance, in-country excursions, and group activities and celebrations, and some group meals.
+Program costs do not include travel to/from Brazil, most meals, or personal expenses such as souvenirs, laundry, etc.

 All registration will be processed by Stone Center staff.
 Students will initially be enrolled in one 3-credit Latin American Studies placeholder course, used for billing purposes only.
 After students’ language placement in Brazil, they will be enrolled in their respective culture and language courses.

-Tuition and fees will be charged to student accounts in the late Spring.
-Students are responsible for making sure that the bill is paid in full by the end of the billing cycle the month following the posting.
+Tuition and fees are charged to student accounts in the late Spring.
+Students are responsible for making sure the bill is paid in full according to the policies outlined on the Accounts Receivable website.
 Students can access their accounts through the Gibson Portal.

 For FLAS Students: The Stone Center works closely with FLAS coordinators at other institutions to apply these grants to student accounts.
 However, every school has a different policy regarding the issue of funds: some pay the full bill directly to Tulane, some pay tuition directly to Tulane and issue the living stipend to individual students, and others issue the entire award to students to pay their own tuition and housing/logistics fees.
 Each student is responsible for making sure that his/her bill is paid in full and on time.
 If you have questions or foresee potential issues, please contact the Program Manager.